sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 ### [The State of Docker and Vagrant Tooling in Eclipse](https://www.eclipsecon.org/france2016/session/state-docker-and-vagrant-tooling-eclipse )
 By Roland Grunberg [Red Hat]

-He presented the status of the docker and Vagrant tools in Eclipse.
+Roland presented the status of the docker and Vagrant tools in Eclipse.

 #### Docker tooling:
- - UI for pulling and search in registries
+ - UI for pulling and searching in registries
  - Exec shell running docker container (which seems to be a simple docker exec)

 #### Vagrant tooling: